bradsjansen/java-console-banking-system/README.md

 - Guard clause pattern for early returns
 - ArrayList for in-memory data storage
 - Layered architecture (Main → Bank → Account)

+## In Progress
+- REST API design with Spring Boot
+- Database persistence with MySQL and JPA
+- HTTP request/response cycle

 ## How to Run
 1. Clone the repo